Keyboard shortcuts

 for item in data:

-Passing a method reference like self.method also causes self to escape, even without calling the method:
+Passing a method reference like self.method also makes self escape, even if the method is not called immediately.

 class Handler(object):